*If you have kids over five, please see our updated post, “wishlist part 2.”

 Night lights are important for all the kids we have had, this one is disguised as a light show, turn it on and it will play a beautiful water scene on the ceiling for one hour.
 You can also play music with an aux cord.
-Very relaxing for kids of all ages, we have used it for our infants and our 8-year old.
+Very relaxing for kids of all ages, we have used it for our babies, toddlers, and our 8-year old.

 Teething is always a hard time and with all the baby carrying that you should be doing this is a lifesaver.

 When you find out you have a child with lice, it is go time. don’t plan on having time to run to the store for supplies, these are hard to find when you are in a panic and it is late at night, trust us on this one…